Shamshabad: History

 There is a railway station at Shamshabad by the name Umdanagar, which is part of the South Central Railway, Indian Railways.

 Geography

 Shamshabad is located at 17.2603°N 78.3969°E. It has an average elevation of 574 metres (1,886 ft).

 Rajiv Gandhi International Airport

-Shamshabad welcomes Rajiv Gandhi International Airport, which began operations 23 March 2008.
+Shamshabad is the location of the Rajiv Gandhi International Airport, which began operations on 23 March 2008.

 Metro station

-Hyderabad Airport Express Metro has a metro station planned near Fort Grand underpass in Shamshabad mandal.
+Hyderabad Airport Express Metro has a metro station planned at airport in Shamshabad mandal.

 Panchayats

 There are 24 panchayats in the Shamshabad mandal.